hoppscotch/docs/README.md

 ## Contributors Guide

-We are looking for translators to help us with translations of Docs. [docs.hoppscotch](https://docs.hoppscotch.io) is built with nuxt-conent.
+We are looking for translators to help us with translations of Docs. [docs.hoppscotch](https://docs.hoppscotch.io) is built with nuxt-content.
 For detailed explanation on how things work, checkout [nuxt/content](https://content.nuxtjs.org) and [@nuxt/content theme docs](https://content.nuxtjs.org/themes-docs).

 ### Steps